virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

   <answer-component>Use inline-block or layouting methods like flexbox or css grid.</answer-component>
   <question-component>What is CSS box-model?</question-component>
   <answer-component>CSS box model describes multiple properties including borders, margin, padding and the content itself, of each DOM-element.</answer-component>
-  <question-component>What is CSS flex-box?
+  <question-component>What is CSS Flexbox?
 When do you use it?</question-component>
   <answer-component>Flexbox is a layout mode in css3, that provides for a better arrangement of all of the page elements that behave in a predictable mode.</answer-component>
 </questions-component>